 3. Go Shopping! - Make sure that you don't just go and buy the first plant you see.
 There are (more than likely) hundreds of stores that sell the plant.
 Look around until you find a good deal (check out TN Nursery for some great deals).
 Then buy it.

 4. Plant health - When getting your plant you should fully inspect the plant for damage.
 The list of possible damage includes insect infestations, breaks or tears in the plant, massive amounts of yellowing, and other serious damage signs.

-5. Planting - For wetland plants, dig a hole twice the size of the plants root ball.
-The plant should be placed in the hole with fertilizer and then filled in, water immediately afterwards.
+5. Planting - For wetland plants, dig a hole twice the size of the plant's root ball.
+The plant should be placed in the hole with fertilizer and then filled in, water immediately afterward.
 For pond plants, a simple burying of the root into the mud will be sufficient.

 Planting Live Stakes

-- Drive the stakes into the streambank or wetland soil at least one foot deep (the deeper the better).
+Drive the stakes into the streambank or wetland soil at least one foot deep (the thicker, the better).
 Leave three to six inches above ground surface so they can sprout leaves.
-At first, the stakes will survive by rooting, but eventually leaves will sprout from the exposed end of the stakes.
+At first, the stakes will survive by rooting, but eventually, leaves will sprout from the exposed end of the stakes.

-- Use long stakes at least one-half inch in diameter when planting in riprap (rocks).
-The longer, thicker stakes will survive heating and drying better than smaller diameter cuttings.
+Use long stakes at least one-half inch in diameter when planting in riprap (rocks).
+The longer, thicker stakes will survive heating and dry better than smaller diameter cuttings.